Griffin (surname)

 Griffin is a surname of Irish, English and Welsh origin.
 Griffin was the 75th most common surname on the island of Ireland in 1891.
 It was estimated in 2000 that Griffin is the 114th most common surname in the U.S., with a population in the order of two hundred thousand.

 Griffin in Ireland

-The surname "Griffin" has a number of Gaelic sources in Ireland.
+The surname "Griffin" has a number of sources in Ireland.

-Ó Gríofa
+Uí Ghríofa

 The spelling Ó Gríofa (male) or Ní Ghríofa (female) is associated with the Co.
 Clare family, whose surname was also anglicised as O'Griffey or O'Griffy. Ó Gríofa translates to English as "descendant of the Griffin-like".

 Prior to the Irish spelling review, Ó Gríofa was spelt Ó Gríobhtha.
 The Ó Gríofa were chieftains of the Cineal Cuallachta branch of the Dál gCais, or Dalcassians, with their castle at Ballygriffy located in North Ballygriffey, Dysert (formerly the barony of Inchiquin).
-The Ó Gríofa are of the same stock as the O'Deas and the O'Quins, who belong to the Cineal Fearmaic, or more appropriately, the Ui Fearmaic.
+The Ó Gríofa are of the same stock as the O'Deas and the O'Quins, who belong to the Uí Fhearmaic.

-Ó Grifín
+The surname appears in the 14th-century medieval Gaelic chronicle Caithréim Thoirdhealbhaigh (“The Triumphs of Turlough”), written around 1310–1320, which records the wars of Toirdhealbhach Ó Briain (Turlough O’Brien), King of Thomond.
+The chronicle mentions a notable figure, Tomás mac Urthaile Ó Gríofa, who acted as both a military leader and diplomatic envoy, commissioned to negotiate on behalf of the Dalcassians with the Anglo-Norman de Clare family.
+This reference highlights the family’s significant status in medieval Irish politics and warfare.